brucou/-rxcc-state/README.md

 However, it is a very general tool, that have found miscellaneous applications in different contexts :

+- well, ES6 generators are transpiled to ES5 state transducers when there is no native support in browser (at least that was facebook's [`regenerator`](https://github.com/facebook/regenerator)  is doing)
 - user interface specification and implementation for embedded systems
 - [model-based testing, and test input generation](https://pdfs.semanticscholar.org/f8e6/b3019c0d5422f35d2d98c242f149184992a3.pdf)
 - AI's decision making in games